bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 The default value for all of these properties is ``"auto"``.

-Active tools can be specified by passing these properties as keyword arguments to the |figure| function.
+You can specify active tools by passing these properties as keyword arguments to the |figure| function.
 It is also possible to pass any one of the string names: